correac/pygalaxy/README.md

-[pygalaxy](https://github.com/correac/pygalaxy) is an analytic formalism based on Correa et al. (2018a,b) to calculate the best fitting expression of hot halo gas heating & cooling rates, gas mass histories, hot gas fractions.
+[pygalaxy](https://github.com/correac/pygalaxy) is an analytic formalism based on Correa et al. (2018a,b) to calculate the best fitting expression of hot halo gas heating & cooling rates, gas mass histories, hot gas fractions and cooling radius.

 Note that pygalaxy assumes halo virial mass (M200) is 200 times critical overdensity, and